 Portland Society for Architecture's membership includes architects, engineers, landscape architects, design professionals, and individuals committed to the protection and enhancement of those aspects of urban design which contribute to Portland’s economic activity and cultural identity.
 Their work includes advocacy and educational programming open to everyone.

-Portland's Downtown District is a nonprofit committed to the economic vitality of Portland’s downtown.
+Portland Downtown is a nonprofit committed to the economic vitality of Portland’s downtown.
 Their website features guides to events, tours, arts, dining, and shopping in Portland.

 Portland Public Art Committee is an all-volunteer subcommittee of the Portland City Council that commissions and maintains the public art collection of the City of Portland.